Youth Football Safety

 Youth Football Concussions

-On the youth football level it is always good to have awareness on how to prevent and identify concussions.
+Whether you are a coach or a parent, it is always good to have awareness on how to prevent and identify concussions.
+This youth football safety information was from Pop Warner Youth Football Organization.

 Best ways to prevent concussions: